-As far as I can remember it was just a beautiful day running in the area – it’s beautiful there and I always feel there is something sacred about the land, the forest, the ocean and everything.
+As far as I can remember it was just a beautiful day running in the area – it’s beautiful there and I always feel there is something sacred about the land, the forest, the ocean, and everything.
 For someone who lives in LA where it’s really dry and mostly brown, it’s nice to run in an area that is more lush and green.
-Muir Woods are paradise!
-I would sometimes run on the uphills unless it was really too steep but most of all as usual I would speed on the downhills and pass many people this way (not new!).
+Muir Woods is a paradise!
+I would sometimes run on the uphills unless it was really too steep but most of all, as usual, I would speed on the downhills and pass many people this way (not new!).

-I finished at around 3:30pm and there was a decent food supply at the finish line.
-I was glad my car was parked right there (on the hostel parking lot another benefit of sleeping right there!) so I could put on warm clothes and got to the city and party! (until 2am!).
+I finished at around 3:30 pm and there was a decent food supply at the finish line.
+I was glad my car was parked right there (on the hostel parking lot another benefit of sleeping right there!) so I could put on warm clothes and get to the city and party! (until 2 am!).